Office for Ageing Well

-Office for the Ageing supports and administers two Acts and a range of programs to help older South Australians.
-These are:
+Office for Ageing Well supports and administers two Acts and a range of programs.

 - Office for the Ageing Act 1995

-- Grants for Seniors and Positive Ageing Grants and
+- Grants for Seniors, Positive Ageing Fellowship Grants and

 Age FriendlySA Grants